 How to Undo Git Merge

-One of the useful ways of undoing a git merge when you have not pushed it yet is to run git reset.
+One of the useful ways of undoing a git merge is to run git reset command.
 Using this method will help you keep all the local changes you have made.
-It points to the last commit you made before the merge took place.
+It moves the last commit you made before the merge took place.
 To run this command, you should act like this:

 git reset --merge ORIG_HEAD

-With “ ‘-m 1’ ” you order Git reverting to the 1st parent of the master branch merge commit.
-For example, ‘-m 2’ will make Git will revert to the 1st parent, from where the merge initially came from.
+With -m 1 you order Git reverting to the 1st parent of the merge commit.
+If you want to revert to the 2nd parent, you should use the -m 2 option.